note286/xduts/README.md

 ## Note

-`xidian-text.pdf` and `xidian-logo.pdf` should be placed in the same directory as `xduugthesis.cls`.
+`xdulogo.pdf` should be placed in the same directory as `xduugthesis.cls`.

 ## License